 MASTER OF ACCOUNTANCY

 Accounting Core courses (required 12 semester hours):

 ACC 603 Strategic Cost Management

 ACC 664 Financial Statement Analysis for Decision Making and Valuation

 ACC 667 Internal Audit

 ACC 668 Advanced Federal Tax

-Accounting elec rtive courses (choose two courses -6 semester hours)
+Accounting elective courses (choose two courses -6 semester hours)

 ACC 613 Accounting Internship

 ACC 628 Investment Analysis and Portfolio Management

 ACC 660 Fraud Examination

 ACC 662 Research and Communication

 ACC 695 Special Topic

 Required MBA courses (6 semester credits)

 MBA 661 Commercial Law

 MBA 665 Business Ethics & Society

-Elective courses s (choose two courses-6 semester hours) (for descriptions, see MBA catalog section):
+Elective courses (choose two courses-6 semester hours) (for descriptions, see MBA catalog section):

 MBA 602 Financial Planning & Control

 MBA 605 Business Analytics

 MBA 630 Entrepreneurship

 MBA 631 Operations Management

 MBA 635 Risk Management

 MBA 640 Project Management

 MBA 670 Leadership & Change

-4 + I PROGRAM - BACHELOR OF ARTS IN ACCOUNTING / MASTER OF ACCOUNTANCY
+4 + 1 PROGRAM - BACHELOR OF ARTS IN ACCOUNTING / MASTER OF ACCOUNTANCY

 - Students must meet all graduate admissions eligibility requirements.
 Students will not be required to prove English Language Proficiency a second time. - Students must have completed a minimum of 60 credits, including credits earned from Advanced Placement, Running Start (Dual Credit), International Baccalaureate (IB), etc. in order to apply.
-Students must apply before the completion of the undergraduate degree. - Transfer students must have completed a minimum of 60 credits whether from the transfer institution alone or in combination with Saint Martin's credits. - Students must meet all prerequisites prior to enrollment in Graduate courses. - Individual departments may impose additional admission requirements.
+Students must apply before the completion of the undergraduate degree. - Transfer students must have completed a minimum of 60 credits-whether from the transfer institution alone or in combination with

+Saint Martin's credits.

+- Students must meet all prerequisites prior to enrollment in Graduate courses. - Individual departments may impose additional admission requirements.
 Please visit the department's website for information on GPA requirements.

 - A graduate application and supporting materials must be submitted.
-Please visit the graduate - website for information on application requirements. - A program of study signed by the applicant, the undergraduate and graduate advisor, and the program director must be submitted. - The program of study must be clearly indicated on the 4+1 application, and include the following: - The courses (up to 12 credits of approved graduate coursework) that may be double counted for both the undergraduate and graduate degrees.
-These courses will be taken prior to completing the bachelor's degree. - The courses that will be taken as a graduate student.
-These courses will be taken after completing the bachelor's degree. - The anticipated graduation date for the master's degree. - After review of the materials submitted, a letter of acceptance (or denial) to the master's program, conditional upon meeting the 4+1 requirements, is issued.
+Please visit the graduate website for information on application requirements. - A program of study signed by the applicant, the undergraduate and graduate advisor, and the program director must be submitted. - The program of study must be clearly indicated on the 4+1 application, and include the following: - The courses (up to 12 credits of approved graduate coursework) that may be double counted for both the undergraduate and graduate degrees.
+These courses will be taken prior to completing the bachelor's degree. - o The courses that will be taken as a graduate student.
+These courses - will be taken after completing the bachelor's degree. - The anticipated graduation date for the master's degree. - After review of the materials submitted, a letter of acceptance (or denial) to the master's program, conditional upon meeting the 4+1 requirements, is issued. - Applications accepted for admission to the master's program will not be matriculated as graduate students until completion of the bachelor's degree.